AlvaroMartinezM/4-final-hydroforest/CONTRIBUTING.md

 - Download VS code
 - Clone the git repo

-We hope you enjoy working on Hydroforest and welcome any and all contributors!
+Thank you, and we hope you enjoy working on Hydroforest and welcome to the team!